 We feed twice daily, and they still act starved in the morning.
 Hubby will give them each a biscuit, and they head back up to bed for a while.
 Little hoovers, they are.

-(Owned by Lucy and Bugsy the pugs, one human child, a wonderful hubby, and a tank full of guppies)
+(Owned by Lucy and Bugsy the pugs, mom to one human child, wife to a wonderful hubby, and entertained by a tank full of fishies)

 Sounds like a pretty typical pug.
 A while back I was babysitting a paralyzed and incontinent pug for some folks for two weeks.
 They told me he would let me know when he needed something....and he did.
 He would bark to be pottied, bark to get attention, bark when he slipped off his bed.....and bark to be fed.
 I let him sleep in our room and he discovered within a couple days that I would leap up when he barked and attend to his needs (not wanting my hubby to be disturbed).
 Each day the breakfast bark would start a little earlier.
 By the time he left, we were getting up at 3 am, feeding him, giving him attention, a bone and getting him comfy in front of Animal Planet, where I would sit with him until the rest of the household was up.
 I will admit I was counting the days until his owners returned.
 They were hysterical that he had trained me so well in such a short amount of time.